 So what is masala chai syrup?

-Although fresh, authentically brewed Indian-style spiced tea is always preferable, making this chai syrup recipe offers a shortcut to knocking up spiced tea drinks at home when time is short.
+Although fresh, authentically brewed Indian-style spiced tea is always preferable, making this chai simple syrup recipe offers a shortcut to knocking up spiced tea drinks at home when time is short.

 Technicality note